Eli Sharvit

-Aluf Eli Sharvit (אלי שרביט) is a general in the Israel Defense Forces who served as the Commander of the Israeli Navy between 2016 and 2021.
+Vice Admiral Eli Sharvit (אלי שרביט) is a general in the Israel Defense Forces who served as the Commander of the Israeli Navy between 2016 and 2021.

 Life and career

 Sharvit was born on kibbutz Sde Boker and grew up in Beersheba.
 He was one of three children born to Yosef and Esther Sharvit, Moroccan Jewish immigrants to Israel.
 He attended the Makif Alef school in Beersheba.
 He is married to Eti and the father of three children.
 Sharvit was conscripted into the Israel Defense Forces in 1985 and joined the Israeli Navy.
 He remained in the navy as an officer after his mandatory service.
 Sharvit served in numerous positions and later headed the navy's missile boat fleet in 2009.
 Sharvit then served as the commander of the Haifa naval base, taking over command from then-base commander Ram Rothberg, from 2011 to 2014.
 From 2014 onwards until his appointment as Commander, he served as the Chief of staff for the Israeli Navy.